juliendoutre/beagle/doc/report.md

 - scan the documents in each shard.
 It lists the documents paths in each shard and create empty `Document` objects saved in each `Shard` list.
 This step takes about 0.4s on our machines.
 - load all the documents.
 It calls every `Document`'s `load` method to save their tokens in memory.
 This step takes about 30s on our machines.

+An integer id is attributed to each `Document` at instanciation.
+Since there are maximum 10 000 documents in a shard, the id is built as follow: `shard_id * 10**6 + document_index_in_the_shard`.
+Note that this convention would not work if the collection was dynamic (*id* that new documents could be added to shards).

 In total, this step takes about 30s which is due to the documents loading.
 We don't really see any possible optimization for this, since we need at some point to get the content of every document to create our index.